brevdev/Stable-Diffusion-Fast-Api/README.md

+This repo will run a fast api for text to image Stable Diffusion.
 Most of the work here was done by [Christian Cantrell](https://github.com/cantrell).
 Please check him out!

 # To run on your own machine: